Delors/LectureDoc2/renaissance/folien.en.rst

     .. card::

-        Decks can be nested and overlay each other!
+        Decks can be nested and can overlay each other!

+        However, a card with a nested deck is not allowed to also use floating elements (e.g. notes).
+In general, the use of floating elements in combination with overlays is discouraged.

         .. deck::